cicirello/JavaPermutationTools/README.md

 JPT is organized into the following packages:
 * __org.cicirello.permutations__: Permutation class and a class for iterating over permutations.
 * __org.cicirello.permutations.distance__: Collection of permutation distance metric implementations.
+* __org.cicirello.sequences__: Classes and interfaces for representing and manipulating sequences (i.e., Strings, arrays, etc).
+* __org.cicirello.sequences.distance__: Collection of distance metrics on Strings and other sequences.
 * __org.cicirello.math.stats__: Implementations of statistical concepts.

 Javadoc documentation is in the /docs folder as well as at https://jpt.cicirello.org/